Juli2017/SanMateoCountyEmployment/README.md

 ![](img/Filterd_facet_SMCBySectorByYearThinGray.png)

-It is clear that the Professional, Scientific, & Technical Services (NCAIS code 54) is a good represenative in growth in High Tech jobs.
+It is clear that the Professional, Scientific, & Technical Services (NCAIS code 54, PSTS) is a good represenative in growth in High Tech jobs.
 This Industry code includes: computer program or software development, computer software support services, computer software consulting services, computer hardware consulting services, information management computer systems, computer-aided design services, etc.

 # What is the age and gender distribution of workers in San Mateo County?

-I took 2017 Census data for San Mateo County, and compared the breakdown of employees by age group and gender for all industries to the same breakdown for the Professional, Scientific, & Technical Services Sector.
+Comparing the 2017 Census data for San Mateo County for all sectors to the profile for the Professional, Scientific, & Technical Services industry, shows the breakdown of employees by age group and gender.

 ![](img/SanMateoCountyButterflyChartSectorSexAgeComparison2017.png)

-It looks as though there is a bias towards male employees in the middle age groups.
+It looks as though there is a bias towards male employees in the middle age groups for the PSTS industry.